Debra Bourne

-Debra Lysette Bourne is a communications expert, brand consultant and advocate for diversity in fashion.
+Debra Lysette Bourne is a British communications expert, brand consultant and advocate for diversity in fashion.
 She co-founded All Walks Beyond The Catwalk, is a brand consultant, a former board director at Lynne Franks PR and Executive Fashion Editor at Arena Magazine and Arena Homme Plus.

 Personal life

 Bourne has a son, Johnny, and is married to David Rosen, senior partner and self-proclaimed 'building detective' for London property behemoth Pilcher Hershman.

 In 2017, Bourne was appointed a Member of the Order of the British Empire (MBE) in the New Year Honours for services to diversity in the fashion industry.

 Lynne Franks PR

 At the age of 20, Bourne started working as an intern for leading consumer PR consultancy Lynne Franks (the inspiration behind Absolutely Fabulous character, Edwina) before becoming a board director at the age of 27.
 Clients included Jean Paul Gaultier, Swatch, Knickerbox, Pepe Jeans, Ghost, John Richmond, and Procter & Gamble.